This is a direct sequel to Corruption and Betrayal in a WoW Guild.

 I assumed that if Rolltowin did not agree with my actions, he would simply countermand them later and tell us to wait.
 Instead, when he came online later he actually DEMOTED me from my officer status and made an issue of that in open guild chat, much to my shock and anger.
 He did allow the officer election to go forward, however.

 It was incomprehensible to me that I as a co-founder and former guild master would be treated so badly by someone I considered a friend and loyal to the guild.
 After a final discussion with Rolltowin in which he stated that my demotion might be only temporary, but refused to clarify under what conditions I would regain my officer status, I concluded that he actually had no intention whatsoever of restoring that status and really wanted me out of the guild completely.
-So on September 14, I left Stormchasers and pulled all my alts from it too.Then I, along with others from Stormchasers and some strangers, formed a new guild, Freedom Raiders.
+So on September 14, I left Stormchasers and pulled all my alts from it too.Then I, along with others from Stormchasers and some strangers, formed a new guild, originally named Freedom Raiders but now titled Guardians of Lore.

 After another member of Stormchasers moved from that guild to my new one, Rolltowin attacked me over it.
 I then put him on ignore.